api-platform/docs/core/serialization.md

 the data provider and any changes in the embedded relation will be applied to that object.
 * If no `@id` key exists, a new object will be created containing data provided in the embedded JSON document.

-You can create as relation embedding levels as you want.
+You can create as many relation embedding levels as you want.

 ## Changing the Serialization Context Dynamically